 Dr. Lisa Mason was born and raised in Duluth, Georgia.
 She completed her bachelor of science in environmental studies at Emory University in Atlanta, GA in 2004.
 She worked as an environmental educator and wildlife technician at the Chattahoochee Nature Center in Roswell, GA rehabilitating injured raptors and reptiles.
 It was during this experience that she developed a love of avian and reptile medicine.

-Dr. Mason is a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute and Certified Veterinary Acupuncturist from the Chi Institute.
-She is pleased to offer her knowledge and skills of physical therapy and acupuncture to her patients.
+Dr. Mason received her certification in Canine Rehabilitation through the Canine Rehabilitation Institute in 2013 and certification in Veterinary Acupuncture from the Chi Institute in 2014.
+She is pleased to offer her knowledge and skills of physical therapy and acupuncture to FloridaWild’s patients.